exygy-design/hsa-docs/recommendations.md

 We suggest that HSA consider Agile training, first for IT leadership and then for IT staff.

-**For more info: **[The Agile Government Handbook ](http://handbook.agilegovleaders.org/)is a community project to help government learn and adopt Agile development practices.
+**For more info:** [The Agile Government Handbook ](http://handbook.agilegovleaders.org/)is a community project to help government learn and adopt Agile development practices.

 * * *

 ## <a name="project-plan"></a>Project Plan

-**Proposed phased project plan with estimated timeline, cost to launch and maintain a new HSA website, based on the recommendations made here.**
+### Proposed phased project plan with estimated timeline, cost to launch and maintain a new HSA website, based on the recommendations made here.

-See the *[HSA Website Project Plan* ](https://docs.google.com/a/exygy.com/spreadsheets/d/1021L_LS4f87XHMdtrcaNiCfpfeyjORLLoIPCgYZHumc/edit?usp=sharing)including estimated timeline and costs.
+See the [HSA Website Project Plan](https://docs.google.com/a/exygy.com/spreadsheets/d/1021L_LS4f87XHMdtrcaNiCfpfeyjORLLoIPCgYZHumc/edit?usp=sharing) including estimated timeline and costs.

 Our Estimated Timeline is for HSA’s vendor to lead the architecture, design, and development effort, launching 6 months after PO approval.

 Our Estimated Costs for the re-launch are: ~$360k in vendor costs.

-Budget and timeline for this initial re-launch are broken out in detail in the *[HSA Website Project Pla*n](https://docs.google.com/a/exygy.com/spreadsheets/d/1021L_LS4f87XHMdtrcaNiCfpfeyjORLLoIPCgYZHumc/edit?usp=sharing).
+Budget and timeline for this initial re-launch are broken out in detail in the [HSA Website Project Plan](https://docs.google.com/a/exygy.com/spreadsheets/d/1021L_LS4f87XHMdtrcaNiCfpfeyjORLLoIPCgYZHumc/edit?usp=sharing).

 We estimate ongoing costs of ~$75k/yr, including $1,000/mo in hosting, $1,000/mo in vendor and/or DT routine support costs, plus a budget of $50k/yr for larger site initiatives.